nikolas-n/LinearB-Decipherment/README.md

 # Linear B Decipherment Scripts
-A collection of scripts and notebooks for my Final Year Project
+A collection of scripts and notebooks

 # List of Scripts
-webscraping.R - scrapes a website to obtain the Linear B corpus
+webscraping.R - scrapes [Deaditerranean](http://minoan.deaditerranean.com) to obtain the Linear B corpus